Skip to content

 - [ ] Check protected routes

 The [/] notation indicates in-progress work.
-The task file serves as external memory-the agent can pick up exactly where it left off if the conversation is interrupted.
+The task file serves as external memory.
+The agent can pick up exactly where it left off if the conversation gets interrupted.

 #Advanced Patterns